Guidelines Relating to Transgender & Gender-Diverse Medical Students

 A student who begins using a lived name later obtains a legal name change, should receive assistance to ensure that their name is appropriately updated in appropriate University systems and documents that require the use of a legal name.
 Additionally, Penn policy allows students to request their PennKey be changed in the event of a legal name change.

-Students who identify in the broader transgender community, and want to request to use their lived name, may follow the process found here. (https://www.vpul.upenn.edu/secure/form/preferredname/)
+Students who identify in the broader transgender community and would like to request use of their lived name should consult the Penn University Life website.

 Restroom and Locker Room Accessibility